 Clients may terminate treatment at any time.
-If you desire to discontinue therapy before the agreed upon or recommended time- frame, please discuss this desire in your counseling session.
-Your therapist may also terminate treatment if he determines this to be necessary or in the best interest of the client or himself.
+If you desire to discontinue therapy before the agreed upon or recommended time frame, please discuss this desire in your counseling session.
+Mr. Friedler may also terminate treatment if he determines this to be necessary or in the best interest of the client or himself.
 Any such termination will be discussed with you in advance and referrals to other therapists will be offered.

 Appointments are based on the clinical hour, which is 45-50 minutes.
+In certain circumstances the session may run a full hour.
 In the event that you are less than 20 minutes late for a scheduled appointment, you will be seen for the remainder of the time allotted.
 If you are more than 20 minutes late, it will be treated as a missed appointment.

 A 24-hour notice from your scheduled appointment time is required for all cancelled or rescheduled appointments.
 This must be done by phone/voicemail with your therapist.
 Otherwise, you will be charged a missed appointment fee of $80 that session.

 It is important to note that insurance companies do not provide reimbursement for cancelled or missed sessions.
 Therefore, you would be responsible for the full cost of the session.